Linaro/OpenCSD/HOWTO.md

 1. Prior to building perf, edit `perf-setup-env.bash` to conform to your environment.
 There are four lines at the top of the file that will require editing.

-2. Execute the script using the command
+2. Execute the script using the command:

         source perf-setup-env.bash

+   This will set up a perf execute environment for using the perf report and script commands.

+   Alternatively use the command:

+		source perf-setup-env.base buildenv

-   This will set up all the environment variables mentioned in the sections on building and running perf above, and these are used by the `perf-test...` scripts to run the tests.
+   This will add in the build environment variables mentioned in the sections on building above alongside the environment for using the used by the `perf-test...` scripts to run the tests.

 3. Build perf as described above.
 4. Follow the instructions for downloading the test capture, or create a capture from your target.